Sainz fights back from puncture to win Dakar Stage 1 - Speedcafe

 “Tomorrow we will be second on the road, which is probably not a great place to be if you want to attack, but we’ll do our best.”

-Ekstrom was classified third on stage and overall before a 15-minute penalty for Car #211 put him down to 13th in the event standings, 15:33s behind Sainz.
+Ekstrom was classified third on stage and overall before a 15-minute penalty for Car #211 as punishment for missing a waypoint put him down to 13th in the event standings, 15:33s behind Sainz.

 Overdrive Hilux driver Yazeed Al Rajhi thus inherits the final spot in the podium placings while factory Toyota man Nasser Al-Attiyah is a little further back.